 What is a serious mental illness?

 Serious mental illnesses include schizophrenia-spectrum disorders, bipolar disorder, as well as other major mood and psychotic disorders that cause significant difficulties with carrying out meaningful life roles and activities.
 Given the typical onset in adolescence and early adulthood, psychotic and mood disorders are leading causes of years lived with disability.
 Compared to their peers, people experiencing a serious mental illness are at substantially increased risk of unemployment, incarceration, homelessness, social isolation, medical and substance use comorbidities, as well as a substantially shorter life expectancy.

 Evidence-based practice includes treatments or service programs that have demonstrated effectiveness in targeting a range of clinical and recovery outcome domains.
 Our center supports the behavioral health and allied workforce to implement specific evidence-based practices for psychosis, including Assertive Community Treatment (ACT); Cognitive Behavioral Therapy for Psychosis (CBTp); Coordinated Specialty Care for Early Psychosis (CSC); and evidence-based lifestyle programs.

 What is Cognitive Behavioral Therapy for Psychosis?

+Cognitive Behavioral Therapy for Psychosis (CBTp) is the standard of care for individuals with schizophrenia spectrum disorder.
 Despite an evidence base that spans more than 25 years, Cognitive Behavioral Therapy for psychosis (CBTp) is not widely available in community mental health settings in the United States.
-In fact, nationally, fewer than 1% of all licensed clinicians in the United States are trained in CBTp.
 In order to effectively address the science-to-practice gap, we must exponentially increase the number of trained CBTp providers while maintaining high standards for competence and adherence.